Best Universities in the Midwest

 • University of Michigan – Go Blue Guarantee offers free tuition to low-income in-state students.

-There are also private scholarships available through organizations like:
+There are also private scholarships available through organisations like:

 • The Coca-Cola Scholars Foundation – Up to $20,000 for outstanding students.